VCSI: Git Delivery Method in OIEP

 Important: While the general approach and commands are the same with later versions of OpenSHH, the -m PEM argument shown above is needed with versions 7.8+.

-2. Add the public version of the SSH key (e.g., git_rsa4096_key.pub) to your GitLab or Bitbucket account.
+2. Add the public version of the SSH key (for example, git_rsa4096_key.pub) to your GitLab or Bitbucket account.
 Failure to add the public key to your account results in a 'Not authorized' error.

 For a general overview of supported authentication methods, and details on GitHub and Bitbucket, refer to the VCSI: Supported Authentication Methods per Git Service in OIEP topic.